tjujingzong/NLPCC2026-Task8-FIIA/README.md

 ]
 ```

 Participating teams do not need to perform attack operations on all items in the test set.
 They only need to submit the items that have actually been adapted.
 The maximum number of items counted towards the score is 200.
 Therefore, each team should test, filter, and sort the adapted data themselves, and submit the top 200 items with the best self-tested attack effects.

-For example, if a team actually adapted 326 items and submitted all 326 items to the system as an attack sample set, the system will only calculate the inconsistency rate score of the top 200 items in the set as the final result.
+> If a team actually adapted more than 200 items and submitted all items to the system as an attack sample set, the system will only calculate the inconsistency rate score of the top 200 items in the set as the final result.

 In addition, all resources used by the participating teams need to be detailed in the final submitted technical report.
 All code and results from the experiments must be properly saved for future reference.